Cartoon Preparation

 You are now ready to get your cartoon set up for constructing your window.
 You typically

-start working from the bottom left corner and work towards the top.
-Starting this way just makes it easier as you are inserting the glass into the lead channel.
+makes it easier as you are inserting the glass into the lead channel.
 You will be pulling

 the glass into the lead, and pulling is easier than pushing.